jhnns/bumpy-road-to-universal-javascript/README.md

 1. You realize that `componentWillMount()` is called on the server _and_ on the client
 1. You also realize that the server output is the loading state, not the final state.
 Rendering is synchronous, fetching is asynchronous.
 1. You realize that server-side rendering needs to be done in two phases currently: An asychronous data fetching phase and a synchronous rendering phase
-1. React Fiber's suspense API could help.
-You [`import { createFetcher } from "future"`](https://blog.usejournal.com/notes-from-dan-abramovs-beyond-react-16-talk-5861a92dcdce) but nothing happens.
-Then you realize that the API from Dan Abramov's talk is not ready yet.
+1. React Fiber's suspense API could help, but the API from Dan Abramov's talk is not ready yet.
 1. You think of two possible solutions:
     * Not using component hooks, but static hooks ([Next.js](https://nextjs.org/) style) or functions entirely decoupled from the component.
 This is hard.
     * Using `componentDidMount()` (only called on the client) and live with poor server-side rendering.